Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Moran models and Wright--Fisher processes

-Since $a(z)=a(1-z)$ for all $z\in\Rb$, the same inequality holds for $x,y\in(0,1)$ such that $x+y> 1$, and the case $x+y=1$ is trivial.
-Hence, the claim is true and condition (3.b) follows.
+and hence (3.a) follows.
+Condition (3.b) amounts to prove that $x\mapsto a(x)$ is $1/2$-H\"older, which was already shown in the proof of \cite[Lemma 3.6]{GS18}.
 Therefore, \cite[Thm.
 3.2]{LiPu12} yields the pathwise uniqueness for \eqref{ASDE}.
 Condition (5.a) follows from the fact that the functions $a, b$, $x\mapsto \int_{(0,1)} g(x,u)^2\mu(\dd u)$ and $x\mapsto \int_{(0,1)} g(x,u)\mu(\dd u)$ are bounded on $\Rb$.
 Hence, \cite[Thm.
 5.1]{LiPu12} ensures the existence of a strong solution to \eqref{ASDE}.
 It remains to show that any solution of \eqref{ASDE} with $X(0)\in[0,1]$ is such that $X(t)\in[0,1]$ for any $t\in[0,1]$.
 Sufficient conditions implying such a result are provided in \cite[Prop.
 2.1]{FuLi10}.
 The conditions on the diffusion and drift coefficients are satisfied, namely, $a$ is $0$ outside $[0,1]$ and $b(x)$ is positive for $x\leq 0$ and negative for $x\geq 1$.
 However, the condition on the jump coefficient, $x+g(x,u)\in[0,1]$ for every $x\in\Rb$, is not fulfilled.
 Nevertheless, the proof of \cite[Prop.
 2.1]{FuLi10} works without modifications under the alternative condition $x+g(x,u)\in[0,1]$ for $x\in[0,1]$ and $g(x,u)=0$ for $x\notin[0,1]$, which is in turn satisfied.
 This ends the proof. \end{proof}

 \begin{lemma} The solution of the SDE \eqref{WFSDE} is a Feller process with generator $\As$ satisfying for all $f\in \mathcal{C}^2([0,1],\Rb)$